clj-commons/etaoin/README.md

 To not copy and paste the options map, declare it on the top of the module.
-If you use Circle CI, it would be great to save the data into a special artifacts directory that might be downloaded as a zip file once a build was finished:
+If you use Circle CI, it would be great to save the data into a special artifacts directory that might be downloaded as a zip file once the build has been
+finished:

 ```clojure
 (def pm-dir